googlefonts/noto-emoji/README.md

 ## License

-Emoji fonts (under the fonts subdirectory) are under the [SIL Open Font License, version 1.1](fonts/LICENSE).<br/>
+ > Emoji fonts (under the fonts subdirectory) are under the [SIL Open Font License, version 1.1](fonts/LICENSE).<br/>
 Tools and most image resources are under the [Apache license, version 2.0](./LICENSE).
 Flag images under third_party/region-flags are in the public domain or otherwise exempt from copyright ([more info](third_party/region-flags/LICENSE)).

+_First of all, this licensing is used for this project too to avoid any confusion.
+This might be extended in the future for all files entirely made by myself._

 ## Contributing

-Please read [CONTRIBUTING](CONTRIBUTING.md) if you are thinking of contributing to this project.
+ > Please read [CONTRIBUTING](CONTRIBUTING.md) if you are thinking of contributing to this project.

+_Note: On this fork you can simply send pull requests or issues.
+I'll try to respond as soon as possible._

 ## News
+* _2018-02-03: Blobmoji Fork created_
 * 2017-09-13: Emoji redesign released.
 * 2015-12-09: Unicode 7 and 8 emoji image data (.png format) added.
 * 2015-09-29: All Noto fonts now licensed under the SIL Open Font License.